Sadako Yamamura: Samara Morgan

 The Ring Two expands upon Samara's backstory: her mother, a woman named Evelyn (portrayed by Mary Elizabeth Winstead in her youth and by Sissy Spacek as an older woman), believed that her daughter had a demon inside her and tried to drown the girl, but she was prevented by nuns.
 Evelyn is sent to an insane asylum, while Samara was put up for adoption.
 In the film's present timeline, Samara deliberately manipulates the tape to get back to Rachel, having decided to make Rachel her new mother.
 After Rachel burns the tape, Samara possesses Aidan.
 Rachel drugs Samara and then nearly drowns Aidan to exorcise her.
 Samara retreats into a television set, and Rachel allows herself to be pulled into Samara's visionary world and down the well.
-Rachel climbs out of the well with Samara pursuing her, but Rachel covers the seal on the well just in time.
+Rachel climbs out of the well with Samara pursuing her, but she covers the seal on the well just in time.

 In Rings, the film expands further back on Evelyn's backstory.
 Evelyn (Kayli Carter) was kidnapped by a local priest, Galen Burke (Vincent D'Onofrio), who raped and impregnated her, which led to Samara's conception during Evelyn's captivity.
 Years after his daughter's death, Burke sealed Samara's remains in a wall of his house at some point after the events of the first film, knowing her spirit would still plague those who have encountered her.
 He also blinded himself so Samara could not kill him.
 Samara has been looking for a compassionate host in order to be reborn, which she finds in a teenage girl named Julia (Matilda Lutz).
 Burke tries to kill Julia, but Samara rises out of Julia's iPhone, restores Burke's sight, and kills him.
 After the cremation of her remains, Samara's spirit now resides in Julia.
 In the film's closing scenes, Samara's video begins spreading online and goes viral.

-Portrayals

-A number of actresses have portrayed Sadako in the numerous films and television adaptations of the novels, as well as in foreign adaptations.